tinganho/balanced-storage/README.md

 # Conclusion

-We have showed that using balancing of add and sub methods can provide a powerful way of checking applications are not leaking memory.
+We have showed that using balancing of add and sub methods can provide a powerful way of checking applications to prevent memory leaks.
 Though it remains to be implemented and tested on a real programming language.